Public Safety Department

 Catching Identity Theft Early

-Sometimes an ID thief can strike even when you've been very careful.
+Sometimes an identity thief can strike even when you've been very careful.
 One of the best ways to catch identity theft is to regularly check your credit record.
 Order your credit report from each of the three major credit bureaus each year and make sure all the information is correct.
 Also, follow up with creditors if your bills do not arrive on time.
 A missing credit card bill could mean an identity thief has taken over your credit card account and changed your billing address to cover his tracks.

 - Before revealing personal identifying information, find out how it will be used and if it will be shared with others.
 Ask if you have a choice about the use of your information: can you choose to have it kept confidential?